-The overall effort will provide greater insight into the potential for geologic formations across the United States to safely and permanently store CO2.
-The information gained from this endeavor will further DOE efforts to refine a national assessment of CO2 storage capacity in deep geologic formations.
-Specifically, the project’s ability to develop and utilize offshore geologic storage resources could contribute significantly to the management of CO2 emissions from various emission sources located in southeastern Texas.
-The University of Texas at Austin has partnered with the General Land Office of Texas, the owner of these offshore lands.
-This single-owner situation avoids typically troublesome issues for onshore geologic storage projects, such as liability, pore space ownership, and risk to underground sources of drinking water (protected groundwater).
-The results from this study are expected to provide a summary of basin-scale suitability and will identify and prioritize potential offshore CO2 geological storage opportunities.
-Initial estimates indicate a storage resource potential of 86 million metric tons of CO2 within the study area, and the project team is working to refine this estimate.
-Offshore geologic sequestration offers additional CO2 storage opportunities and may prove to be easier, safer, and less expensive than storing CO2 in geologic formations on land, particularly during the early days of commercialization.
-Offshore storage provides several advantages that include: (1) additional CO2 storage potential in the United States to supplement existing onshore capacity estimates; (2) locating sequestration sites away from heavily populated; and (3) reduces the risk to underground sources of drinking water.
+The overall effort provides greater insight into the potential for geologic formations across the United States to safely and permanently store CO2.
+The information gained from this endeavor is being used to refine a national assessment of CO2 storage capacity in deep geologic formations.
+Specifically, the project’s ability to develop and utilize offshore geologic storage resources contributes significantly to the management of CO2 emissions from various emission sources located in southeastern Texas.
+The results from this study are helping to provide a summary of basin-scale suitability and identified and prioritized potential offshore CO2 geological storage opportunities.

 Click to view Presentations, Papers, and Publications